El Próximo Viernes: Thalía version

 Mexican singer Thalía released a pop version of the song as the sixth single from her live album Primera fila.
 It was released on iTunes as a promotional single in 2009.
 Then in 2011, after four smash hit singles, it was also released as a commercial and airplay single.
-The song had a heavy airplay and was a popular song on the radios.
-The single was well received for the public.
+The song was popular and had heavy radio airplay.
+The single was well received by the public.
 It was a best seller on iTunes and general stores.

 Music video

 The official music video for the song was the performance from the live concert and DVD recorded in 2009.